btroo/node-bunyan/README.md

 [here](https://github.com/twitter/bootstrap#versioning).

-tl;dr: All versions are `<major>.<minor>.<patch>` which will be incremented for breaking backward compat and major reworks, new features without breaking change, and bug fixes, respectively.
+tl;dr: All versions are `<major>.<minor>.<patch>` which will be incremented for breaking backward compatible and major reworks, new features without breaking change, and bug fixes, respectively.

 # License